-Table of Contents ii
+Table of Contentsi

-Abbreviations and Acronyms iii
+Abbreviations and Acronymsii

-Executive Summary iv
+Executive Summary

 Chapter I. Introduction 1

 1.1 Background information 1

-1.2 Objectives, scope, and limitations of the stock-taking study 4
+1.2 Objectives, scope, and limitations of the stock-taking study

 Chapter II.
-Review of the existing assessments on carbon emissions from land use change a management in North-East Asia
+Review of the existing assessments on carbon emissions from land use change and management in North-East Asia

 2.1.
-Overview of carbon emissions from land use and management in North-East Asia ı 5
+Overview of carbon emissions from land use and management

 2.2.
-Carbon emissions from forest land 9
+Carbon emissions from forest land

 2.3.
-Carbon emissions from cropland 12
+Carbon emissions from cropland12

 2.4.
-Carbon emissions from grassland 13
+Carbon emissions from grassland

 2.5.
-Carbon emissions from settlements 14
+Carbon emissions from settlements

 2.6.
-Carbon emissions from wetland 15
+Carbon emissions from wetland15

 2.7.
-Carbon emission from other lands 15
+Carbon emission from other lands

 2.8.
-Overview of key challenges and responses in land use and management sector 16
+Overview of key challenges and responses in land use and management sector

 2.9.
-Summary 18
+Summary

 Chapter III.
-Review of methodologies and their assessment results 20
+Review of methodologies and their assessment results

 Chapter IV.
-Assessment gaps 24
+Assessment gaps

-Chapter V. Recommendations for sub-regional approach for assessing carbon emissions fro LULUCF
+Chapter V. Recommendations for sub-regional approach for assessing carbon emissions from LULUCF

 5.1.
-Technical recommendations 25
+Technical recommendations 1

 5.2.
-Policy recommendations 26
+Policy recommendations

-References 28
+References

-Annexes 35
+Annexes

 Annex 1.
-Approaches used for the stock-taking study 35
+Approaches used for the stock-taking study11

 Annex 2.
-Evaluation of major scientific assessment of carbon emission from LULUCI North-East Asia F in
+Evaluation of major scientific assessment of carbon emission from LULUCF in North-East Asia

 Annex 3.
-Evaluation of methods used for assessing carbon (GHG) emissions 42
+Evaluation of methods used for assessing carbon (GHG) emissions